Thermonuclear weapon

-Diagram of the US' W88 warhead, a standard thermonuclear design.
+Diagram of the US W88 warhead, a standard thermonuclear design.

 Castle Bravo thermonuclear test, Bikini Atoll, 1954, the largest US nuclear test ever.

-A thermonuclear weapon, fusion weapon or hydrogen bomb (H-bomb) is a second-generation nuclear weapon, utilizing nuclear fusion.
+A thermonuclear weapon, fusion weapon, or hydrogen bomb (H-bomb) is a second-generation nuclear weapon, using nuclear fusion.
 The most destructive weapons ever created, their yields typically exceed first-generation nuclear weapons by twenty times, with far lower mass and volume requirements.
 Characteristics of fusion reactions can make possible the use of non-fissile depleted uranium as the weapon's main fuel, thus allowing more efficient use of scarce fissile material.
 Its multi-stage design is distinct from the usage of fusion in simpler boosted fission weapons.
 The first full-scale (Note: The first test of any thermonuclear design was the 1951 Greenhouse George explosion) thermonuclear test (Ivy Mike) was carried out by the United States in 1952, and the concept has since been employed by at least the five NPT-recognized nuclear-weapon states: the United States, Russia, the United Kingdom, China, and France.

 The design of all thermonuclear weapons is believed to be the Teller–Ulam configuration.
 This relies on radiation implosion, in which X-rays from detonation of the primary stage, a fission bomb, are channelled to compress a separate fusion secondary stage containing thermonuclear fuel, primarily lithium-6 deuteride.
 During detonation, neutrons convert lithium-6 to helium-4 plus tritium.
 The heavy isotopes of hydrogen, deuterium and tritium, then undergo a reaction that releases energy and neutrons.
 For this reason, thermonuclear weapons are often colloquially called hydrogen bombs or H-bombs.
 (Note: The misleading term hydrogen bomb was already in wide public use before fission product fallout from the Castle Bravo test in 1954 revealed the extent to which most designs primarily rely on fast fission.)

 Additionally, most weapons use a natural or depleted uranium tamper and case.
 This undergoes fast fission from fast fusion neutrons and is the main contribution to the total yield and radioactive fission product fallout.